Moil

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 10 active stops operating within Moil, all of which are bus stops.
-These stops are served by 32 individual routes that together facilitate 1,110 weekly passenger trips.
-Transport accessibility is rated excellent with residents typically located 190 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode at 91%, while 2% use bicycles for transportation.
+Public transport analysis reveals 10 active transport stops operating within Moil, comprising a mix of buses.
+These stops are serviced by 32 individual routes, collectively providing 1,110 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 190 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 91%, with 2% cycling.
 Vehicle ownership averages 1.6 per dwelling.
+A relatively low 4.8% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport